The-Flutist-Programmer/music-player-app/README.md

 5. Right-click on the `index.html` file and select "Open with Live Server".
    1. If you don't have **_Live Server_** Installed, just go to the extentions tab on the left side, look for it and Install
 6. Your default web browser will open and display the website.
 7. And that's it!
-You have successfully created and run The Advanced Notes App!!
+You have successfully created and run The Music Player App!!

 See you in the next project.
 Happy coding 🙂!